-This course includes a firm foundation in basic cost accounting principles.
+This course includes a firm foundation in basic accounting principles, gives a satisfactory course in cost accounting theory procedure, explains how to use the accounting data in business administration and minimizes the purely clerical work incidental to accounting study.
 Main topics included are manufacturing cost, outline of the job cost plan, cost accounting for material, cost accounting for labor, nature of factory burden, the normal burden rate, underabsorbed and overabsorbed factory burden and departmental factory burden rates.
+Cost and Banking sets are included.

 Two lectures and one two-hour laboratory period a week.
-Credit, three semester hours.
+Credit, six semester hours.